 Note: In 2002, Shalise was among the first few trainers in the state of Minnesota and the first 250 in the nation to earn the title Certified Professional Dog Trainer - Knowledge Assessed.
-Sara received her CPDT-KA certification in December 2005, Sarala in December 2007, Lindsay and Tara in April 2011, Julia and Linda in November 2011, Shelly in November 2012, and Crystal in October 2013, and Laura M. in April 2014.
+Sara received her CPDT-KA certification in December 2005, Sarala in December 2007, Lindsay and Tara in April 2011, Julia and Linda in November 2011, Shelly in November 2012, Crystal in October 2013, and Laura M. in April 2014.
 Tara earned her CVT (certified Veterinary Technician) in 2002 and Sara in June 2006.
 Sara became an ANWI (Associate Nose Work Instructor) in February 2013.
 Trainers are also members of the Association of Professional Dog Trainers (APDT) and actively involved in research and seminars to learn from the world's experts.